zibafar/meilisearch/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-Welcome to Faryan Company!
-This tool simplifies the search in moodle database.
+Welcome  This tool simplifies the search in moodle database.
 Meilisearch is a RESTful search API in moodle.
 It aims to be a ready-to-go solution for everyone who wants a fast and relevant search experience for their end-users ⚡️🔎
 ## Features